DarkoSadlo/Perfect-number-JAVA/README.md

 Euclid, the great Greek mathematician... :100:

 ## Support
-Any recommendations or suggestion are welcome...
+Any recommendations or suggestions are welcome...